 AMANDA: Online.
 I actually have been doing some online virtual classes, for groups. we've been teaching, or I've been teaching more techniques, than necessarily patterns.
 And I've been, I started off the first week teaching more pattern based, but it very quickly and easily went into technique based because.

 There's a lot that can come from that.
 And I'm trying to encourage my students and dancers to actually see the gift that we are given in this, that it's not.
 Oh man, I don't have a partner.
 I can't do this. but shifting it to, I don't have a partner, so what can I do better now?
-And the times at which I would say throughout my career that I have made the most leaps and bounds was actually when I was in between partnerships. it was just me.
+And the times at which I would say throughout my career that I have made the most leaps and bounds was actually when I was in between partnerships.
+It was just me.
 It's just me to focus on.
-There was not a.
-A partner there to not distract in a bad way, but a distraction from my own dancing because you are working on your dancing together.
-You don't think just about your own dancing.
-When you have a partner in front of you, you don't. so being alone right now, and you know.
+There was not a partner there to not distract in a bad way, but a distraction from my own dancing because you are working on your dancing together.
+You don't think just about your own dancing when you have a partner in front of you.

 Really come to terms with how, you know, we can be just as effective while not in person.
 And I think it is possible.
 I think we all just need to figure out how that is going to happen. and I know for myself is getting out of my own way to do that. not be my own roadblock.
 And not letting my frustration that I can't fix somebody's frame physically, I have to use my words literally like a two year old playing it in the best way that they can then do it themselves.
 And who knows?
 Maybe that eventually will be the better way, even when we are all together, you know, and being able to do that.
 Maybe this will strengthen my teaching in the long run.
 So I'm really trying to, to, See things in that light, because I, I think that's really the only way we can at this point.